-The deputy secretary of the Army will grant the final permit needed for completion of the Dakota Access Pipeline, the Army declared in a court filing Tuesday, clearing the final bureaucratic hurdle standing in the way of the massive infrastructure project.
+The Deputy Secretary of the US Army will grant the final permit needed for completion of the Dakota Access Pipeline clearing the final bureaucratic hurdle standing in the way of the massive infrastructure project.

 But the Standing Rock Sioux tribe and several allies, including environmentalists and some veterans, have argued that the project could imperil their drinking water supplies in Lake Oahe, a reservoir created when the Army Corps built dams farther south on the Missouri River.